 Elevations: Treeline, Below Treeline.

 Many locations have been hit hard by winds over the last few days forming wind slabs in the lee of terrain features on a variety of aspects.
-East, southeast and northeast wind Friday night into Saturday could form slabs in unusual locations.
+There is potential for a wind slab avalanche to step-down to a persistent weak layer below.

 Aspects: All aspects.